Date: Saturday 14th August 2021

 There will be random checkpoints on the course with marshals taking numbers - any team not appearing at these random checkpoints will be allocated the 'maximum time' for that leg.

-The runners on each leg start off at the same time.
+The runners on each leg start off at the same time (or at 10 sec intervals if covid regulations still apply)

 There are no water stations - each team/individual must be self sufficient.
 There are many places for the team to support their runners on each leg.